pjf3av/worldwise/README.md

 # Worldwise

-**Note: This project is based on the [The Ultimate React Course by Jonas Schmedtmann](https://www.udemy.com/course/the-ultimate-react-course/)**.
+**Note: This project is based on [The Ultimate React Course by Jonas Schmedtmann](https://www.udemy.com/course/the-ultimate-react-course/)**.

 Basic web application designed for tourists to log the cities they've visited and leave personal notes on favorite destinations.
 Developed to showcase the functionality of React Router, the Context API, and integration with the Leaflet library for interactive map functionality.

 **Live Deployment: [https://pjf3av-worldwise.netlify.app/](https://pjf3av-worldwise.netlify.app/)**.

+## JSON Server

+The main branch of this repo relies on a live JSON server, a simulation of interaction with a backend server to provide question data.
+The live version (on the "netlify" branch) loads the questions directly from the JSON file in the "src" folder.

 ## Key Features
 - User authentication